was111607/sample-gcp-nlp-flask/backend_api/README.md

 ## App Engine
 Google App Engine is used to host a 'live' version of your back end, accessible publicly through a URL.
-Unlike your local development environment, which through exploring solutions and testing you will run into bugs and other issues, code that is deployed to App Engine should be bug-free and represent a 'complete' state of your code.
+Code that is deployed to App Engine should be bug-free and represent a 'complete' state of your code.
+On the other hand, in your local development environment, it is expected that you will run into bugs and other issues as you explore and test solutions.

 ### Deployment